 - Wild Mediterranean Oregano Oil

 - Grapefruit Seed Extract

 If you have a severe case of yeast overgrowth or parasites, consider using one or more of these potent herbs.
-However it’s important to first do your own research into possible side-effects and contraindications and/or talk to a knowledgeable practitioner.
+However it’s important to first do your own research into possible side-effects and contraindications especially if you are taking prescription medications, and talk to a knowledgeable practitioner.

 Homeopathy for Parasites